 - Knew there was a defect when the seller supplied the product and the victim was harmed due to the defect

 Your Fort Worth product liability attorney may also need to prove the manufacturer is insolvent or not subject to the court’s jurisdiction.

-Legal Theories Often Used in Defective Product Claims
+Legal Theories Often Used in Fort Worth Defective Product Lawsuits

 Most personal injury claims are based on the legal theory of negligence.
 However, negligence is just one of the three theories commonly applied to defective product claims.

 For example, your lawyer may apply the theory of strict liability.
 Under this theory, you do not need to prove negligence occurred.
 You simply need to show the product had a defect that made it unreasonably dangerous, and you used the product as it was intended to be used.

 Product liability claims often apply strict liability in addition to negligence.
 Under this legal theory, you must prove the at-fault party breached a duty of care it owed you, this breach directly led to your injuries, and those injuries resulted in damages.